Text Descriptions are Compressive and Invariant Representations for Visual Learning: Introduction

 \section{Introduction}

 Self-supervised vision-language models (VLMs) like CLIP \citep{radford2021learning} create aligned image and text encoders via contrastive training.
 Unlike traditionally-trained classification networks, such alignment enables zero-shot image classification by prompting the text encoder with hand-crafted inputs like ``\texttt{a photo of \{\textsl{}\}}'' then predicting the target via the maximal inner product with the input image embedding.
-However, choosing effective prompts for zero-shot learning remains largely an ad-hoc process: \citet{radford2021learning} has added several prompts like ``\texttt{the cartoon \{\}}'' or ``\texttt{art of the \{\}}'' aiming to improve ImageNet-R \citep{hendrycks2021many} performance, which (somewhat surprisingly) improving standard ImageNet accuracy as well.
+However, choosing effective prompts for zero-shot learning remains largely an ad-hoc process: \citet{radford2021learning} has added several prompts like ``\texttt{the cartoon \{\}}'' or ``\texttt{art of the \{\}}'' aiming to improve ImageNet-R \citep{hendrycks2021many} performance, which (somewhat surprisingly) improved standard ImageNet accuracy as well.
 This has led to works that attempt to automatically extract relevant prompts from language models \citep{pratt2022does}, including work that uses these models to extract \emph{multiple} visual descriptors \citep{menon2022visual} then use the average prediction of these visual descriptions to classify the image.

 In the few-shot setting, however, where a small amount of training data is available, a number of techniques can further improve classifier performance beyond zero-shot prompting alone.
 For example, it has become commonplace to finetune zero-shot classifiers via linear probing or other approaches \citep{kumar2022fine}, including methods that interpolate between the zero-shot and finetuned classifiers \citep{wortsman2022robust} to achieve better out-of-distribution robustness.
 Alternatively, one can also adapt the prompts themselves using this few-shot data, using e.g. techniques from soft prompt tuning \citep{zhou2022learning}, though these learned prompts are not readable, nor are their nearest dictionary projections \citep{khashabi2021prompt}.
-Finally, recent work has also looked at ways to combine automatically-extracted prompts using few-shot learning \citep{yang2022language}, though this approach used a very specific learned weighting over such descriptions, and its performance lagged behind simple linear probing for even small numbers of examples.
+Finally, recent work has also looked at ways to combine automatically-extracted prompts using few-shot learning \citep{yang2022language}, though this approach used a very specific learned weighting over such descriptions for interpretability purposes.